- Tax-Free income

 - Current Nursing (RN) license in the North America, Western Europe, or Australia/New Zealand, and

-- Applicants with Bachelor's degree - Minimum of two years of current experience as a Registered Nurse in the specialty area, working in a mid- to large-sized acute-care hospital in North America, Western Europe, or Australia/New Zealand.
+- Minimum two years of current experience as a Registered Nurse in the specialty area, working in a mid- to large-sized acute-care hospital in North America, Western Europe, or Australia/New Zealand.

 The Cardiac Surgical Intensive Care Unit provides nursing care for adult and pediatric patients requiring intensive and acute care for the patient population requiring surgical treatment of cardiac or thoracic problems.
 This population includes patients requiring or having previously had surgery on the organs of the thoracic cavity, including heart, lungs or the great vessels.
 Off-service patients requiring ICU, cardiac monitoring or other nursing services are admitted, as beds are available.